Olympics legend Mary Lou Retton "fighting for her life" in ICU due to pneumonia, daughter says

 "Out of respect for her and her privacy, I will not disclose all details.
 However, I will disclose that she is not insured," she continued.
 "We ask that if you could help in any way, that 1) you PRAY! and 2) if you could help us with finances for the hospital bill."

-Kelley started a fundraiser, she said, to help pay for medical expenses as she said her mother is currently not able to breathe on her own.
+Kelley started a fundraiser on Spotfund to help pay for medical expenses as she wrote her mother is currently not able to breathe on her own.
+More than $52,000 dollars has been raised by Tuesday evening, surpassing the fundraising goal of $50,000.

 "ANYTHING, absolutely anything, would be so helpful for my family and my mom.
 Thank y'all so very much!" she added.